-The CAN serial port(s) are located on the sides of each rectifier shelf.
+Two CAN serial ports are located on the side of the rectifier shelf.
 CAN serial ports are modular jacks with offset latches that are used to communicate with the rectifiers and other CAN-enabled equipment (nodes) on the same system.
+CAN serial ports are also found on the optional 4R/8D ADIO peripheral (Figure 11).

-The CAN serial ports on this system are daisy-chained from one node to the next (CAN OUT of one shelf to CAN IN of the next).
-The system comes with the last shelf terminated and requires no further changes.
+Daisy-chain the CAN serial ports from one node to the next (CAN OUT of one shelf to CAN IN of the next).
+Ensure that only the last shelf is terminated as follows: